-Getting a property tax bill for your Ohio home is almost as painful as watching the Wolverines trounce the Buckeyes.
+Receiving a property tax bill for your Ohio home is almost as painful as watching the Wolverines trounce the Buckeyes.
 As you know, your home is subject to local property taxes.
 These are assessed annually, and typically paid on a quarterly basis.
-Of course, you want to make sure that you’re not overpaying.
+Of course, you want to make sure that you are not overpaying.

 Fortunately, there are two possible ways to reduce your property tax burden.
 The first method is available to all Ohio homeowners.
 The second depends on whether you meet certain qualifications.
 If you meet those qualifications, you can seek tax relief using both methods.

-Example: Mike and Wendy own a home in Ohio.
-The assessor has placed a taxable value of $200,000 on the home.
+Imagine, for example, that Mike and Wendy own a home in Ohio.
+The assessor has placed a taxable value of $200,000 on it.
 If the tax rate is 1%, Mike and Wendy will owe $2,000 in property tax.
 If they can reduce the taxable value of their home, their property tax bill will be lower.
-Mike and Wendy appeal the $200,000 taxable value of their home.
-The appeals board reduces that value to $150,000.
-Now, Mike and Wendy owe only $1,500 in property tax on their Ohio home.
+Let's say that Mike and Wendy appeal the $200,000 taxable value of their home.
+The appeals board agrees, and reduces that value to $150,000.
+Given this, Mike and Wendy owe only $1,500 in property tax on their Ohio home.

-If you believe that the tax assessor has misjudged the value of your home – or if the taxable value is higher than that of similar homes – you might want to pursue an appeal.
-For more information, read Should You Challenge Your Property Tax Assessment in Ohio?, and Procedures for Challenging Your Property Tax Assessment in Ohio.
+If you believe that the tax assessor has misjudged the value of your home, or if the taxable value is higher than that of similar homes, you may wish to pursue an appeal.

 Senior homestead exemption.
-If you’re 65 years old or older, you may qualify for an exemption of the first $25,000 of your home's taxable value.
-Your annual income must be less than $30,000 – (as of 2015 -- that figure will be adjusted each year to reflect inflation).
+If you are 65 years old or older, you may qualify for an exemption of the first $25,000 of your home's taxable value.
+Your annual income must be less than $32,800, a figure that changes every few years to adjust for inflation.

 Disabled homestead exemption.
-If you’re totally and permanently disabled – or the surviving spouse of such a person – you may qualify for the same exemption as seniors do.
+If you are totally and permanently disabled, or the surviving spouse of such a person, you may qualify for the same exemption as seniors do.
 The same income limit applies.

 Although Ohio laws set statewide property tax rules, your local government handles the administration and levying of the tax.
-So contact your local tax assessor for complete details on property tax exemptions.
+Thus you'll want to contact your local tax assessor for complete details on property tax exemptions.
 Be sure to ask about any forms you need to complete and the deadline for filing those forms.
-You can get contact information for your tax assessor from the online directory.
+You can get contact information for your tax assessor from Ohio's online directory.

-In addition to the property tax which is based on the assessed value of your home, your tax bill may include "special assessments," which are essentially line-item fees.
-Typically these are made to pay for improvements – such as street paving or repaving – in your neighborhood.
+In addition to your property tax, which is based on the assessed value of your home, your tax bill may include "special assessments," which are essentially line-item fees.
+Typically these are made to pay for improvements, such as street paving or repaving, in your neighborhood.
 Note that if you are part of a homeowners' association, that association may levy these sorts of assessments independent of your state property tax bill.

-Depending on the complexity of your situation, you may want to seek legal help to reduce your Ohio property tax.
+Depending on the complexity of your particular situation, you might want to seek legal help to reduce your Ohio property tax.
 To find an experienced real estate lawyer in Ohio, check out Nolo's Lawyer Directory.